The Intercontinental Derby (football): 1934 Riots

-Friday 23 February 1934 was the day when unexpected riots happened at a supposed to be friendly match between Fenerbahçe and Galatasaray played at Taksim Stadium.
-Milliyet reported the match by saying "those who went to watch the match yesterday watched the police case, not football."
+Friday 23 February 1934 was the day when unexpected riots happened at a supposed to be friendly match between Fenerbahçe and Galatasaray, played at Taksim Stadium.
+Milliyet reported the match by saying "those who went to watch the match yesterday watched a police chase, not football."
 Both teams wanted to win badly and therefore the match had to be stopped many times because of hard fouls.
 The high tension on the pitch caused high tension on the stands as well.
 The game ended with players fighting.
 The referee had no choice except to abandon the match.
 It was the end of friendly displays between both clubs.

-Professionalisation of Turkish football
+Professionalization of Turkish football

-The professional nationwide league (known as Süper Lig today) was formed in 1959, a few years after the foundation of UEFA in 1954.
+The professional nationwide league (known as Super League today) was formed in 1959, a few years after the foundation of UEFA in 1954.
 It is the top-flight professional league in Turkish nationwide football, and the most popular sporting competition in the country.
 The 1959 Millî Lig (National League) was the first season of the professional league in Turkey.
 The league was made up of sixteen clubs split into two groups: the Kırmızı Grup (Red Group) and Beyaz Grup (White Group), the colours of the Turkish flag.
 The first season took place in the calendar year of 1959, instead of 1958–59, because the qualifying stages took place in 1958.
 The final consisted of two legs took place between the winners of each group.
 Galatasaray won the Red Group and Fenerbahçe won the White Group, so both teams played each other to determine the champion.
-Galatasaray won the first match 1–0.
-Metin Oktay scored the goal and the ball ripped the net, but Fenerbahçe won the second leg 4–0, winning 4–1 on aggregate.
+Galatasaray won the first match 1–0 with Metin Oktay's legendary goal which the ball ripped the net, but Fenerbahçe won the second leg 4–0 and won 4–1 on aggregate.

-Graeme Souness flag incident
+Graeme Souness Flag Incident

 In the 1995–96 season, when Galatasaray reached the cup final against Fenerbahçe, Fenerbahçe were expected to win easily.
 However, Galatasaray beat Fenerbahçe in the first leg by a Dean Saunders penalty.
 Galatasaray manager Graeme Souness took a large Galatasaray flag after the match and planted it in the center of the pitch.
 According to Souness, he did it as a result of an insult from a Fenerbahce manager.

-"The water derby" incident
+"The Watery Derby" Incident

-During the 2006-07 Süper Lig season, Fenerbahçe guarenteed to be the champions before the derby on May 19, 2007.
-Because of thousands of plastic water bottles, stadium seats and other materials thrown by Galatasaray fans in Ali Sami Yen Stadium, the match earned the nickname "water derby" (Turkish: sulu derbi).
+During the 2006-07 Süper Lig season, Fenerbahçe was guaranteed to be the champions before the derby on 19 May 2007.
+Because of thousands of plastic water bottles, stadium seats and other materials thrown by Galatasaray fans in Ali Sami Yen Stadium, the match earned the nickname "watery derby" (Turkish: sulu derbi).
 The match ended with a Fenerbahçe victory.